Assad flags, Damascus_311.

 (photo credit: Reuters)

-But it is unclear whether Russia is prepared to wield its veto powers again to block council action on Syria.
+Russia, together with China, vetoed a European-drafted resolution in October that condemned Syria and threatened it with sanctions over its 10-month crackdown on pro-democracy demonstrators.
+It is unclear whether Russia is ready to wield its veto again to block council action on Syria.